redis/redis-doc/topics/replication.md

 specified number of acknowledged copies in the other Redis instances, it does not turn a set of Redis instances into a CP system with strong consistency: acknowledged writes can still be lost during a failover, depending on the exact configuration of the Redis persistence.
-However with `WAIT` the probability of losign a write after a failure event is greatly reduced to certain hard to trigger failure modes.
+However with `WAIT` the probability of losing a write after a failure event is greatly reduced to certain hard to trigger failure modes.